What Is Bipolar Depression, And How Can It Affect You?

 • Thoughts of suicide or death

-A person with bipolar disorder experiences different symptoms at different times, depending on what type of episode they are currently having.
-They may cycle through mania, hypomania, depression, or mixed states, each of which have their own unique symptoms.
+A person with bipolar disorder, previously called manic depression or manic-depressive illness, experiences different symptoms at different times, depending on what type of episode they are currently having.
+They may cycle through mania, hypomania, depression, or mixed states, depending on which type of bipolar disorder they have.

 • Extreme energy, creativity, and euphoria